From £1.68Quercus robur 30 - 175cms Saplings The native British Oak. Most soils. Great for wildlife. Not suit

-Common Yew, Taxus baccata, is a native conifer that makes a classic evergreen hedge.
-Yew hedging has a rich, deep green colour and clips beautifully into formal lines, billowing curves and sturdy topiary.
-It is an ideal backdrop to any colourful flowerbed and it is tough enough to be a roadside hedge.
-Unlike other conifers, it will regrow from old wood so it can be hard pruned, it forgives mistakes when clipping and old, neglected yew hedges can be renovated.
-Yew is extremely hardy, shade tolerant and will grow anywhere with decent drainage and it will reach about 20 metres if grown as a tree.
+Common Yew, Taxus baccata, is a native conifer that makes a classic evergreen hedge with a rich, deep green colour that clips beautifully into formal lines, billowing curves and sturdy topiary.
+Yew is an ideal backdrop to any flower border and it is tough enough to be a roadside hedge.
+Unlike most other conifers, it will regrow from old wood so it can be hard pruned.
+It forgives mistakes when clipping, and old, neglected yew hedges can easily be renovated.
+It is extremely hardy, shade tolerant and will grow anywhere with decent drainage, reaching about 20 metres if grown as a tree.

-Yew hedge plants are delivered bareroot during winter (Nov-March) and pot-grown year round.
-Bareroot plants are cheaper than pot grown plants.
+Yew hedge plants are delivered bareroot during autumn and winter.

 Spacing a Yew hedge:

 Plant bareroot Yew hedging at 3 plants per metre, 33cms apart.
 Larger plants can be spaced at 50cms intervals

-Yew has a reputation for being slow growing: this true of mature hedges, which only need clipping once a year.
-Young yew plants are quite vigorous; they can grow by a metre in under 3 years.
+Yew has a reputation for being slow growing and this true of mature hedges, which only need clipping once a year.
+Young Taxus baccata plants are quite vigorous, however.
+They can easily grow by a metre in under 3 years.
 The important thing is to leave the central, leading stem of each plant intact: do not trim the main stem until the hedge has reached the desired height.
 Only trim the side branches of a new hedge very lightly, to encourage bushy growth.

 Yew casts dense shade and effectively prevents the growth of other plants underneath it.
 It is an extremely tough tree; the only thing it won't tolerate is constantly wet soil.